-(5) Consists of (a) the annual cost (\$20 per director) of premiums for travel and accident insurance policies, (b) contributions under the TI Foundation matching gift program of \$10,000, \$15,739, \$10,000, \$14,400, and \$10,000 for Ms. Cox, Mr. Goode, Mr. MacMillan, Ms. Patsley and Ms. Simmons, respectively, and (c) for certain individuals, costs related to the Director Award Program.
+Consists of (a) the annual cost (\$20 per director) of premiums for travel and accident insurance policies, (b) contributions under the TI Foundation matching gift program of \$10,000 for Mr. Sanchez and \$5,000 for Ms. Whitman, (c) for Ms. Whitman, reimbursement of \$21,860 for tax expenses resulting from an error (subsequently corrected) in the administration of a restricted stock unit award, and (d) for Messrs.
+Carp and Sanders, third-party administration fees for the Director Award Program.
 Each director whose service commenced prior to June 20, 2002, is eligible to participate in the Director Award Program, a charitable donation program under which we will contribute a total of \$500,000 per eligible director to as many as three educational institutions recommended by the director and approved by us.
 The contributions are made following the director's death.
 Directors receive no financial benefit from the program, and all charitable deductions belong to the company.
 In accordance with SEC rules, we have included the company's annual costs under the program in All Other Compensation of the directors who participate.
-These costs include third-party administrator fees for the program and premiums on life insurance policies to fund the program.
-Messrs.
-Adams, Boren, Carp, Goode and Sanders participate in this program.
+The cost attributable to each of Messrs.
+Carp and Sanders for their participation in this program was \$635.